 Fact: Licensing for home inspectors is only required in 30 states throughout the United States.
 In addition, even inspectors who are licensed will have varying degrees of qualifications.
 While some home inspectors receive their job training and certification via a variety of related programs and educational offerings, certification does not always equate to competency, and certification is not guarantee that an inspector is fully trained.
 Some home inspectors receive their training from online courses – having never completed an on-site field inspection, nor passed a comprehensive test for home inspection knowledge.
 While technically they may have received a certification, they clearly aren’t as field-tested as other inspectors may be.

-Also of Interest - Boston North Shore Home Inspections: Deal Breakers
+Also of Interest - When a Boston North Shore Home Inspection Goes Bad

 The American Society of Home Inspectors (ASHI) has taken steps designed to set certain standards for performance for its members.
 ASHI has several levels of certification and offers full certification to those inspectors who have completed a minimum of 250 home inspections and have passed a comprehensive examination.
 If you want to know more about your home inspector’s qualifications and just how much he knows about Boston North Shore home inspection facts, have an in-depth discussion with him.
 Ask about his training and field experience.
 It’s also a good idea to ask for a sample of a typical home inspection report so you can see firsthand how thorough the report will be.